|Instructor:||Kathleen Beauchene, Professor of English|

 1. Read assigned sections of the course text.
 These assignments are listed on our Bb site.

 2. Complete essays, homework, and tests based on the timeline provided on our Bb website.
-At that site, I provide you with specific details about the assignments themselves and how to submit them, such as emailing essays to me as an attachment to my email@example.com.
+At that site, I provide you with specific details about the assignments themselves and how to submit them.
 If at any time, you are unsure about your computer skills, please contact me and I will either direct you to a specific resource at the site or find the information you need.
 You do not need to be a computer geek to take this course!
 Remember the computer is just a tool, like pen and paper, so don’t let it inhibit your performance in this course.
 However, you will need to be sure that your computer is ready for this course, so check out the following information:

 Check to see if your computer is Blackboard ready.
 This link will analyze your computer and let you know if it has the appropriate software and settings for Blackboard 9.1.